DigitalNutritionalAssessment/gibsonify/README.md

-# Gibsonify App
+# Gibsonify

-This is a Flutter-based app designed to follow Gibson's 24-hour Methodology for nutritional data collection.
+Gibsonify is a Flutter-based app designed to follow Gibson's 24-hour Methodology for nutritional data collection.

 ## Description